Frequently Asked Questions

 KEGG compound IDs

-You can either choose a preset for common compartments or set your own conditions.
+You can either choose a preset for common compartments or define your own conditions.

-Presets: Standard, Cytosol, Mitochondria, Lysosome, Golgi, etc. (each preset fills pH, I, pMg, E, T)
+Presets: Standard, Cytosol, Mitochondria, Lysosome, Golgi, etc. (each preset fills pH, I, pMg, E, and T)

 Custom conditions: